progbinson/mcb_sql_assignment/README.md

 This assignment was completed using Microsoft SQL Server 2022 and Microsoft SQL Server Management Studio 2022.

 5 Scripts are present in the script folder:
-- Creation script - this script creates all the tables and functions with necessary constraints
+- Creation script (provided) - this script creates all the tables and functions with necessary constraints

 - Migration procedure - this procedure inserts data from the `XXBCM_ORDER_MGT` table to created tables